LUTHERAN VALUES AND COMMITMENTS IN MINISTRY

 We believe that both the sacred texts and story of the Christian Church have incredible lessons for us.
 There is profound wisdom, witness, and sacred teaching in study; there is connection with the divine and one another in prayer and worship.
 There are also painful and difficult lessons in deconstructing where human brokenness and sin have met with the power of the Christian institution - together with the beautiful Gospel of Christ, we also inherit a legacy of crusades, colonization, and corruption.

 Deepening faith does not mean eradicating doubt, nor does it mean denying the complexity and brokenness of our human story.
-Faith, in the Lutheran expression, is not what we "know" but what we trust.
+Faith, in the Lutheran expression, is not what we "know" but how we trust.
 Through opportunities to study scripture, open ourselves to new and old theological thinkers, learn to recognize and cultivate our prayer life, and watch for God in our neighbor, we deepen our trust that God moves in and ever nearer to us.
 We hope this deeper faith empowers bold action in love and service to this world.

 Paul Tillich, an influential 20th-century Lutheran theologian wrote, "All things and all people, so to speak, call on us with small or loud voices.
 They want us to listen.
 They want us to understand their intrinsic claims, their justice of being.
 But we can give it to them only through the love that listens."